Daedaluz/goauth2/examples/ciba/README.md

 In this example the `qr_data` is an url and the `qr_type` contains the value `url`.

-Due to the fact that there now is some relevant reference to the authenticator returned from the OP, the hard requirement of some hint being sent to the OP can be removed.
+The hard requirement of sending a hint to the OP is removed in this example.

 `qr_type` could potentially be `opaque` and `qr_data` could be some other kind of relevance to the authenticator.